Ben Simmons - A Life in a Day - Laurence Simons

 What does your role encompass?

 Just before joining LS, I had recently had a neurodivergent diagnosis, so I was very aware that my own way of working is different from others.
-LS and, in particular, Samantha Knowles were brilliant at recognising this and creating a whole custom approach for me.
+LS and, in particular, Samantha Knowles were brilliant at recognising this and creating a custom approach for me.
 They saw my potential but realised my neurodivergence can create challenges in approaches to work, so helped me build a position within the company that plays to my strengths and reduces the areas I find challenging.
 My role encompasses elements of candidate outreach, data management and ad hoc projects that require more in-depth research.

 What projects are you currently working on?